 Many of the steps you can take to strengthen your supply chain depend on access to up-to-date, reliable information.
 A few critical systems can help you track all the nodes in your supply chain, providing a real-time picture of your end-to-end operations.

 To get started, growing businesses should invest in tools for inventory management and procurement.
 Inventory management systems are essential in improving inventory planning and analysis, especially as companies consider keeping more items on-hand.
-Procurement software can help you keep tabs on all of your suppliers by showing the performance, contacts and transaction history for each.
-Companies that manufacture will see a quick return on their investment with a manufacturing solution that helps plan production runs and ensures they have enough capacity to meet demand.
+Procurement software can help you keep tabs on all of your suppliers by showing the performance, contacts, and transaction history for each.
+Companies that manufacture will see a quick return on their investment with a manufacturing solution that helps plan production runs and maintain sufficient capacity to meet demand.
 One other core piece is a demand planning application that can help forecast future sales based on historical sales data and other inputs from complementary systems.

 Collectively, these systems are often referred to as supply chain management (SCM) software because they help businesses manage the entire flow of goods, from sub-suppliers through delivery to end users.
 Together they record a great deal of information that can be culled into digestible dashboards and reports.
 For example, how often are supplier shipments arriving late?
 How fast are products in a certain category turning, and at the current pace, when will you run out?
 Tracking this data will also reveal shifts in supply and demand that you can use to produce accurate, trustworthy forecasts so you’re prepared for the future.